 Now hiring . . .
 Hackers!

-Given that bugs and vulnerabilities will probably never leave the software realm, where does it leave the businesses dependent on this software for their survival?
-How can, for instance, a new wallet app, be sure that it’ll stand up against the nasty tries of hackers?
+Given that bugs and vulnerabilities will probably never leave the software realm, where does it leave the businesses dependent on this software to survive?
+How can, for instance, a new wallet app be sure that it'll stand up against the nasty tries of hackers?

 Yes, you've guessed it by now: by hiring hackers to come and take a crack on this newly minted app!
 And why would they?
 Just because there's a big enough bounty on offer — the bug bounty! 🙂

 If the word “bounty” brings back memories of the Wild West and bullets being fired without abandon, that's exactly what the idea here is.
 You somehow get the most elite and knowledgeable hackers (security experts) to sound out your app, and if they find something, they get rewarded.